guozetang/guozetang.github.io/source/_posts/2018-06-10-Leetcode-9-Palindrome-Number.md

 tags: Leetcode
 ---

-﻿Determine whether an integer is a palindrome.
+Determine whether an integer is a palindrome.
 An integer is a palindrome when it reads the same backward as forward.

 **Example 1:**
 > **Input:** 121